quicwg/base-drafts/draft-ietf-quic-transport.md

 to ensure that at least one of them is processable by the client.
 These packets can be coalesced into a single UDP datagram; see {{packet-coalesce}}.

-A CONNECTION_CLOSE frame that is sent in an Initial packet in response to unauthenticated information - the content of Initial or Handshake packets primarily - might result in denial of service for a legitimate connection.
+A CONNECTION_CLOSE frame might be sent in an Initial packet or in response to unauthenticated information received in Initial or Handshake packets.
+Such a response might result in a denial of service for a legitimate connection.
 QUIC does not include defensive measures for on-path attacks during the handshake (see {{handshake-dos}}).
 However, at the cost of reducing feedback about errors for legitimate peers, some forms of denial of service can be made more difficult